andrewmoles2/rTrainIntroduction/r-data-wrangling-1/r_data_wrangling_1_solutions.md

 # Final task - Please give us your individual feedback!

-This is the first time that we are exploring a remote learning format for our workshops and we would be grateful if you could take 2 mins before the end of the workshop to get your feedback!
+We would be grateful if you could take a minute before the end of the workshop so we can get your feedback!

 Add survey link here